vallarie23/calculator/README.md

-# calculator
+# Demo-repo

-A simple calculator app that was created as an assignment and for practice any changes are welcome!
+#learning basics about github
+A simple demo on github!